GLOBAL MARKETS-Stocks edge lower, oil drops again

 By Ryan Vlastelica

-NEW YORK, Sept 18 Shares in Europe and the United States dipped on Tuesday, dropping modestly for a second straight day as investors looked for reasons to extend a recent rally amid signs of slowing economic growth.
+NEW YORK, Sept 18 Shares in Europe and the United States edged lower o n T uesday, dropping for a second straight day as investors looked for reasons to extend a recent rally amid signs of slowing economic growth.

 Doubts grew over Spain's willingness to ask for an aid package, raising new concerns about Europe's debt crisis and the euro, while bellwether FedEx cut its profit forecast, darkening the corporate earnings outlook.